 9. Hot Spiced Milk – When the weather is chilly, I heat up some vanilla dairy-free milk alternative, sprinkle in a little pumpkin pie spice or I simply use a cinnamon stick for stirring.
 I like using the Almond Plus Vanilla Almond Milk for warm milk because it has a little dose of protein and isn’t too high in sugars, yet I don’t need to add any sweetener.
 A quick winter warmer!
 If I’m wanting an added nutrition and energy jolt, I stir in some dairy-free protein powder (vanilla or chocolate!).

 10. Yogurt Parfaits – The possibilities here are endless, but here is how it usually goes in my house … 1/4 cup dairy-free yogurt, 1/4 cup homemade granola or crumbled snack bars, heaping 1/4 cup fresh berries, and repeat (for 6 layers in total).
-As for the yogurt, my favorite right now is the So Delicious Vanilla Almond Milk “Greek” Yogurt.
-Tony goes for the berry-flavored options among the regular So Delicious Dairy-Free Coconut Yogurts.
+As for the yogurt, my favorite right now is the So Delicious Dairy Free Unsweetened Vanilla coconut milk yogurt.
+Tony goes for the berry-flavored options among the So Delicious Dairy Free Greek-Style coconut milk yogurts.

-What about you – what are your favorite sweet healthy snacks?
+What about you – what good healthy snacks do you reach for?